jonluca/blog/about.md

 Hi!

 I'm <a href="https://twitter.com/jonluca"><b>JonLuca DeCaro</b></a>.
 I grew up in north east Italy, and moved to the United States in 2014 to study in Los Angeles.
-I'm currently a Growth Engineer in San Francisco, CA at Pinterest.
+I'm currently a Software Engineer in New York, NY at Citadel.

-Previously I worked at Google, Apple, and Elevate Security.
+Previously I worked at Pinterest, Google, Apple, and Elevate Security.
 I currently do free lance growth consulting and development work under JonLuca DeCaro Consulting.

 {% include image.html footnote="San Diego, 2020" alt="San Diego, 2020" file="sandiego"%}